-Our goals are ambitious and moving forward will require sponsorship for the purchase of equipment, instruments, computers, and software.
+Our goals are ambitious.
+Moving forward requires equipment, instruments, computers, and software.
 New personnel are needed to undertake research, maintain and operate equipment, as well as for administrative operations, university reporting, safety compliance, and sponsor communications.
-An overview of our proposed activities is shown above.
+An overview of our proposed activities over the next two years is shown.